Thanksgiving Travel

 Before you and your family take to the road, be sure you’re prepared for the hazards of congested highways, wildlife darting across roadways and winter weather conditions.
 Also, make sure your auto insurance policy includes coverage and limits that will protect you financially in the event of a collision.

-Like the old song says, go ‘over the river and through the woods to grandmother’s house,’ not into the river, over a deer or into a tree.
+Travel can be unpredictable and stressful.
 Make plans to leave early so you can take your time, avoid distractions like mobile devices and be attentive to what’s around you on the road, including other drivers, pedestrians and wildlife.
-And check with your insurer or agent to make sure you have the right coverage to know that if the worst happens, insurance can be there to help you recover.
+And review your auto policy with your insurer or agent to make sure you have the right coverage before you leave home.

-Before: Know conditions, prepare your vehicle and travelers, have the right insurance
+Before you go: Check conditions, prepare your vehicle and travelers, review your auto insurance

 These days, there’s no excuse for not knowing road and weather conditions.
 Toll-free hotlines, frequent radio and TV updates and real-time weather and traffic apps for smartphones and tablets make it easy to keep track of changing conditions.
 Check conditions and consider how they may change during your trip before you leave home.